FernandoPaez/Jwt-Node-Postgres/README.md

 # My proyect of JWK-Node-Postgres

-This proyect is made like exercise for Backend and Frontend whit Angular.
+This proyect is made like exercise for Backend and Frontend with Angular.